2019 / Nubank

 Financial Control Journey

-We concluded that the best way for this moment would be to create initiatives that help people to save more and, mainly, better because it would be an evolution of what our account product is already doing.
+We concluded that the best approach at this stage was to focus on initiatives that help people save more effectively and efficiently—an evolution of what our account product was already achieving.

 3. Ideation

-With an understanding of business and user pain, we decided to organize a workshop with the whole team, based on the Crazy 8 method, to generate ideas that would help reduce frictions for our users save money.
+With a clear understanding of business goals and user pain points, we organized a workshop with the entire team using the Crazy 8 method to brainstorm ideas for reducing friction in saving money.

 Ideation List